 - Outline the conditions and processes the district uses in assigning students to alternative education programs, and to the CDS, in particular.

 - Outline the intervention process that the district uses prior to such an assignment.
-Include a discussion of other means of correction and Multi-Tiered Systems of Support, which may include a student success team or student assistance program, directed interventions, referral to a School Attendance Review Board (SARB) for students with behavior and/or attendance challenges instead of expulsion considerations, and alternative placements.
+Include a discussion of other means of correction and Multi-Tiered Systems of Support, which may include a student success team or student assistance program, directed interventions, referral to a SARB for students with behavior and/or attendance challenges instead of expulsion considerations, and alternative placements.

 - Describe the referral process for assigning students to the CDS.
 Describe how the educational assets and level of development of the students will be identified regarding strengths as well as challenges in academics, behavior and social-emotional development, and attendance, and where improvement is needed.
 Discuss individualized assessment, guidance, follow-up, and review of student progress.
 Include a copy of referral forms.

 - If the district uses a district level referral/transfer process for assigning students to the CDS (other than referrals by expulsion, probation, or the SARB) describe the students who might be referred through that process.